 THE IMPACT OF CYBER CRIME

-As we approach 2019, both the frequency and cost of cyber-attacks continue to rise unchecked.
+In the last few years, both the frequency and cost of cyber-attacks continue to rise unchecked.
 According to the 2017 Cost of Cybercrime study by the Ponemon Institute, the average annualized cost of cyber security for corporations last year was $11.7 million, a 22.7 percent year over year increase.

 Most SMBs don’t take a systematic approach to security.
 Sometimes it’s a lack of resources or time, and sometimes it’s the false assumption that they don’t have enough valuable information to steal.